The Fujifilm XF 33mm F/1.4 Review — BEST Prime Lens?!

 I've always loved the 28mm equivalent field of view, so I own a Fujifilm X70, a WCL for my X100VI, and a Ricoh GR III.
 Consequently, the 18mm f/1.4 was my preferred lens in the Fujifilm X-Mount series.
 My 35mm f/1.4 also saw little use for professional assignments or personal projects.

 Yet, there's something about the 33mm f/1.4 that's captivating.
-Despite the 50mm field of view not being my usual preference, I continually reach for this lens.
+Despite not being a fan of the 50mm field of view, I continually reach for this lens.
 Surprisingly, I will use it far more than I initially anticipated.

 Having favored wide-angle lenses for their capacity to engage with the environment, the subtle compression and pleasing bokeh of the 33mm, coupled with the standout effect and subject separation afforded by its micro-contrast, offer a delightful new experience in photography.
 Wide angles pull you into the setting with their honesty and distortion.
 However, the 33mm lens does something different — it takes those same scenes and, although it may sound cliché, it transforms them into memories.